 Different strains can have a big difference on the overall effects, making relaxation with medical marijuana easier or more challenging.
-Strains are the types of cannabis plant, distinguished by being a sativa, indica, or hybrid species.
+Strains are the types of the cannabis plant, distinguished by being a sativa, indica, or hybrid species.

-We recommend keeping a cannabis journal, and record your experiences with different strains.
+We recommend keeping a cannabis journal and record your experiences with different strains.
 Often patients report different preferences with sativa versus indica strains.
 Specific types make a difference as well.
 A great resource to browse strains is Leafly, with hundreds of patient reports on strains and their effects.
 There, you can find filters on flavors, effects, symptoms, conditions, and more.

 Find The Consumption Method(s) That Work For You

 Consumption methods can make a big difference in the way you relax with medical marijuana.
 For example, many patients prefer methods of consuming cannabis without smoking.
 For example, topicals are non-psychoactive and can be applied to the skin to relax specific areas of the body.
 Microdosing through cannabis pills can also be an effective way to control your dose, and feel the effects of relaxation.